Strain-Engineering 2D Materials' Properties

 Moreover, different 2D semiconductors with different elemental composition exhibit different strain-dependent bandgap modulation with strain.
 Not just the strain, but also the valence band maxima (VBM) and conduction band minima (CBM) show dissimilar behavior under strain.
 Such various band extrema evolution will allow for a novel device geometry where functionalities are modulated with strain--i.e., straintronics!

-Engineering the Charge/Energy Transfer
+Engineering Charge/Energy Transfer in 2D Heterostructures

 In semiconductor 2D heterostructures, electrons and holes can be spatially separated into different layers but still be energetically bound to form quasiparticles, called inter-layer excitons (ILXs).
 The ILXs and other excitonic quasiparticles are expected to be applicable to excitonic computers, where information is transferred and processed in the form of excitons, instead of charges.
 Excitonic devices can be more power efficient and faster than conventional electron-based computers.

 The physical properties of ILXs are determined by the charge and energy transfers within the 2D heterostructures.
 By the use of compressive strain, we show that the interaction between monolayer MoS2 and WS2 has been greatly enhanced, resulting in non-monotonic, controllable modulation of charge and energy transfer.
 This is an innovative approach (i.e., mechanical) to modulate the 2D heterostructures' properties that can be adopted for not only excitonic devices, but also mechanical sensors and straintronics.